adaltas/node-nikita/packages/engine/src/actions/fs/remove.coffee.md

 ## Implementation details

 Files are removed localling using the Unix "rm" utility.
-Porting [rimraf] over SSH would be too slow.

 ## Simple example